Considering building a new deck for your next exterior remodeling project?

 |Long-lasting||Saltwater corrodes it|

 This is the most expensive while being the most durable decking material out of the 5 that we have discussed.
 The lifespan, depending on the craftsmanship and environment conditions, a concrete patio can last a property owner up to a person’s lifetime – 70+ years.

 Material costs can vary depending on stone or concrete, best way is to contact 123 Remodeling for a specific amount, describing the exact material and decking/patio area.

-Decks and patios offer a great way to enjoy the outdoors, make use of a backyard and reduce maintenance cost for landscaping.
-Customizing the area to suit your needs starts with assessing the area or location, desired functionality and monetary budget.
+Decks and patios offer a great way to enjoy the outdoors, make use of a backyard, and reduce maintenance costs for landscaping.
+Customizing the area to suit your needs starts with assessing the area or location, desired functionality, and monetary budget.
 Today, there are 5 different decking materials to consider, one that will best fit a person’s needs and desires.